madeso/bookshelf/content/books/97things/thing_27.md

 +++
-title = "Don't Just Learn the Language, Understand its Culture" weight = 27
+title = "27: Don't Just Learn the Language, Understand its Culture" weight = 27
 +++